raspberrypilearning/space-talk/en/step_1.md

 ## Introduction

-You will create sprites that 'emote' to share their thoughts or feelings.
+You will create a space scene with characters that 'emote' to share their thoughts or feelings.

-A **sprite** is a character or object in a Scratch project.
-A sprite can have code, costumes and sounds to change the way it looks and what it does.
+In Scratch, characters and objects are called **sprites** and they appear on the **Stage**.
+A **backdrop** changes the way the stage looks.

 You will:
-+ add sprites and a **backdrop** to set up your project,
++ add sprites and a backdrop to set up your project,
 + make the sprites communicate using `Looks`{:class="block3looks"} and `Sound`{:class="block3sound"} code blocks,
 + use the **Paint editor** to change a **costume**.

 --- no-print ---
 --- task ---